 Use handrails on stairs and in the bathtub and shower

 Use nonskid mats on floors that may get wet

 The osteoporosis doctors at UW Health study ways to provide the best care for strong bones and fractures.
 We research how to boost muscle and bone strength as people age and test new medicines to improve muscle and bone strength.

 Expert care for strong bones

-The osteoporosis care team at UW Health includes experts in bone loss, endocrinology, fractures, nutrition, physical therapy and social work.
+The osteoporosis care team at UW Health in Madison, Wis., includes experts in bone loss, endocrinology, fractures, nutrition, physical therapy and social work.

 Patient and support services

 Your osteoporosis care team provides extensive education to help you have strong bones and avoid fractures.

 General bone health

 Osteoporosis care locations